 Now we fully understand how the blue light emitted by electronic devices, LED and fluorescent light bulbs, and even some natural sources can negatively impact your sleep.

-It's time to take charge, prioritize your sleep health, try some tips, and see what works best for you.
+However, using some helpful steps above can reduce exposure before bedtime to improve your sleep quality.
+It's time to take charge, prioritize your sleep health, and understand blue light and sleep; you can now try some tips, and see what works best for you.

 Citations/Resources